 How Does a Blue Light Treatment Session Work?

 Blue light treatment sessions consist of three steps:

 - The photosensitizing agent is applied to the skin

 - The medication is absorbed into the skin

 - The blue light is applied

 When the photosensitizing agent is applied to the skin, it makes certain types of skin tissue more susceptible to the absorption of light wavelengths.
 Once applied, it takes time to absorb.
-Depending on the area being treated, this process can take a few hours.
-When the treated skin is exposed to blue light, it causes a reaction in the skin and destroys the targeted skin tissue.
+This process can take a few hours, depending on the treated area.
+When the treated skin is exposed to blue light, it causes a reaction and destroys the targeted skin tissue.
 Only the skin that absorbed the medication is affected.